open-source-worlds/zelda-archaeology/CONTRIBUTOR.md

 A double line break is used instead of a single line break to create new paragraphs.

-And in case you were wondering, the above two paragraphs look like this behind the scenes:
+And in case you were wondering, the above two paragraphs look like this behind the scenes.
+Note how the first paragraph is on three separate lines:

 ```markdown
 GitHub tracks changes to all documents across time, along with the person that made those changes.